Volume preserving centro-affine normal flows: Introduction

 where $\bar{g}_{ij}$ is the standard metric on $\mathbb{S}^{n}$ and $\bar{\nabla}$ is the standard Levi-Civita connection of $\mathbb{S}^{n}.$ We denote the Gauss curvature of $\partial K$ by $\mathcal{K}$ and remark that, as a function on the unit sphere, it is related to the support function of the convex body by We denote the eigenvalues of $[\mathfrak{r}_{ij}]_{1\leq i,j\leq n}$ with respect to the metric $\bar{g}_{ij}$ by $\lambda_i$ for $1\leq i\leq n.$ Then the principal curvatures of $\partial K$ are $\kappa_i=\frac{1}{\lambda_i}$ for $1\leq i\leq n$.

-For any fixed convex body $K_0$ whose interior contains the origin, and whose boundary is of class $C^2$ with strictly positive Gauss curvature, the following flow along the centro-affine normal has been defined in \cite{S}: where $\alpha$ is a positive real power which will be made explicit soon, $\ca=\cu/s^{n+2}$ is, interestingly, an $SL(n+1)$ invariant called centro-affine curvature and, finally,\\ $ \mathcal{N}_0= {\ca}^{-\frac{1}{n+1}}(z)(- {\cu}^{\frac{1}{n+1}}(z)\, z-\bar{\nabla} ({\cu}^{\frac{1}{n+1}}(z)))$ is the centro-affine normal, both as functions of $z$.
+For any fixed convex body $K_0$ whose interior contains the origin, and whose boundary is of class $C^2$ with strictly positive Gauss curvature, the following flow along the centro-affine normal has been defined in \cite{S}:

+where $\alpha$ is a positive real power which will be made explicit soon, $\ca=\cu/s^{n+2}$ is, interestingly, an $SL(n+1)$ invariant called centro-affine curvature and, finally, $ \mathcal{N}_0= {\ca}^{-\frac{1}{n+1}}(z)(- {\cu}^{\frac{1}{n+1}}(z)\, z-\bar{\nabla} ({\cu}^{\frac{1}{n+1}}(z)))$ is the centro-affine normal, both as functions of $z$.
 The flow was defined for the purpose of finding new global centro-affine invariants of smooth convex bodies in which a certain class of existing invariants arose naturally.
 Only the short time existence to the flow was then needed.
 Moreover, several interesting isoperimetric type inequalities were obtained via short time existence of the flow, \cite{S}.
 In what follows, we will consider an equivalent (Euclidean) formulation of the flow and, in this paper, we will restrict the power to a certain range.

 Let $p \geq 1$ be a fixed real number and let $K_0\in \mathcal{K}_{sym}$.
 We consider a family of convex bodies $\{K_t\}_t\in \mathcal{K}_{sym}$, and their associated smooth embeddings $x:\mathbb{S}^n\times[0,T)\to \mathbb{R}^{n+1}$, which are evolving according to the $p$-centro-affine flow, namely,